 Inside the hut

 As I mentioned it was almost dark when they took me to the hut.
-We still had the evening’s events ahead of us, but it was time to settle into my new home for the week.
-As they left me to get settled I sat down in the little chair and looked around and thought oh my goodness Lord….I am not so sure about this.
+We still had the evenings events ahead of us, but it was time to settle into my new home for the week.
+As they left me to get settled I sat down in the little chair and looked around and thought oh Lord, I am not so sure about this!
 There was an opening to the outside all around the top of the wall where the wall and grass roof came together, and there was an open space under the door.

 Hut surroundings

 As you can see from the picture, the hut sits in the middle of the bush.
-I definitely had some insecurity about what could get inside the hut during the night and I am not talking about mosquitoes!
+I definitely had some insecurity about what could get inside the hut during the night, and I am not talking about mosquitoes!

 I realized that my flashlight must have rolled off the bed during the night.
 Then I realized I had to reach my hand down to the ground and feel for it.
-All I could think about was the opening under the door and I begin to pray…Please Lord, please please Lord….don’t let there be a snake!
-What an experience!
-I thought to myself I have now experienced the worse I will probably experience!
-But, that night was a piece of cake compared to the night I had this past week when I went to Lake Victoria for the week.
-You will have to wait and read about that night later in the message.
+All I could think about was the opening under the door and I begin to pray, “Please Lord, please please Lord, don’t let there be a snake!
+Once I retrieved it I thought to myself, I have now experienced the worse I will probably experience!
+But, that night was a piece of cake compared to the night I had a few days later when I went to Lake Victoria for the week.
+The rest of the week was so good, I met and made so many new friends.
+I taught my lessons under a mango tree outside the Pastors home.

 The women I had the honor to teach in Kenya along with their Pastor